04 Health policy

 directly to the child, explaining what they are doing as appropriate to the child’s age and level of comprehension.

-- Children’s right to
+- Children’s privacy is

 Record keeping